CluedIn-io/CluedIn.Documentation/internal/development.md

 ### Why moving towards a micro-service approach?

-The reason to move towards micro-service is not because it's a buzz world in the sofware engeneering work but because it does bring value for a platform like CluedIn.
+The reason to move towards micro-service is not because it's a buzz word in the software engeneering world but because it does bring value for a platform like CluedIn.

 In order to leverage Kubernetes ability to auto-scale, the whole platform needs to be able to scale organicaly.

-Here the term organicaly mean 'just in time'.
+Here the term organicaly means 'just in time'.

 By default, CluedIn would run each container as a single node.